Halloween Witch Cookies [Stuffed!]

 - Don’t skip chilling the dough.
 It helps prevent spreading.

-- Store cookies in single layers with parchment between to avoid smudging.
+- Store cookies in single layers with parchment between them to avoid smudging.
+In an airtight container at room temperature, they’ll keep up to 4 days.
+Or, you can freeze them for up to 2 months.

 Serving Suggestions

-If you’re planning a Halloween brunch or want to serve a variety of themed treats, try adding these cookies alongside my Oreo Pancakes.
-The playful look and flavors of both recipes make them a hit for any holiday table.
-Together, they create a spread that’s not just delicious but also full of character and Halloween spirit.
+- If you’re planning a Halloween brunch or want to serve a variety of themed treats, try adding these cookies alongside my easy Oreo pancakes recipe.

 Witch Halloween Stuffed Cookies